Natural Signs That Help Identify Directions

 Locate the Big Dipper (part of Ursa Major).
 Follow the two stars at the cup rim outward about five star-spacings to hit Polaris in Ursa Minor.

 Polaris sits near true north.
 Face it and you know north ahead, east to your right, west to your left, and south behind.
-Confirm you found the right estrella by spotting the Little Dipper’s handle near that point.
+Confirm you found the right star by spotting the Little Dipper's handle near that point.

 • Let your eyes adjust and move away from camp lights.